 The collection is the heart and soul of Library services, as confirmed by the Community Survey undertaken in 2010.
 Patrons care about being able to place holds on popular items and obtain the books or materials they want quickly, they care about being able to obtain material in their format of preference, and they care about being able to find not only popular material but a wide selection that meets their interests.
-The Library currently maintains a ratio of one copy for every 6 holds placed on a book or other circulating item.
-A core services model would speed up filling holds by reducing the ratio to 1:5, and a strategic investment model would further reduce the ratio to 1:4.
-Under a core services model the Library would improve the depth and breadth of the collection by purchasing 15% more new titles each year, and a strategic investment model would provide additional resources for collection breadth.
-Each scaled model would provide focused resources to help the Library build its collection of electronic material.
-E-content currently comprises about 5% of circulation, but this is the most rapidly growing segment of demand.
-Finally, the models propose support to enable to Library to provide wider access to unique local history and cultural materials by cataloging and digitizing existing collections and working with community partners to collect unique, locally produced content.
+Acquiring electronic resources is a top priority to address the most rapidly growing area of patron demand.

+Potential service improvements include:

+- Restoring and enhancing the Library's collections budget.
+This investment would get popular materials to patrons more quickly and improve the depth and breadth of the collection. - Strengthen and provide wider access to the Library's collections of unique local history and cultural materials by cataloging and digitizing existing collections.